Counseling and Psychological Services Center (CAPS)

 We understand that students often contact the CAPS Center when they're in distress and that reaching out for help is not always easy, so an important priority for us is to schedule appointments as quickly as possible.

 However, at times, the demand for services may exceed the number of available appointment slots, so the earliest available appointment may be a bit longer.
 If there is an urgent need for services sooner than the earliest available appointment, please notify our receptionist.

 A: Counseling is an opportunity to discuss personal concerns/issues with a therapist and explore ways of working through them.
 Although some students may wish to utilize counseling services over the course of the semester or year, many students may need only one or two counseling appointments to discuss a current situation in order to gain clarity and/or direction.
 Besides individual counseling, counseling services also include therapy groups, support groups, and psycho-educational groups, as well as consultation and referral services, and crisis intervention.

 Q: Who goes to counseling and for what?

 A: Many people of all ages and backgrounds access counseling support.
-Here at MU, students access support for a variety of concerns, such as stress, relationship difficulties, anxiety, depression, or grief.
+Here at MU, hundreds of students participate in CAPS Center services each year, utilizing support services for a variety of concerns, such as stress, relationship difficulties, anxiety, depression, or grief.